-Circulation and Parking: Access to the site will be provided from two driveways on Dillon Road frontage (south property line).
-As noted above, parking for 190 vehicles is provided; sixteen of those spaces are for handicap access.
-Within the site, drive aisles are provided along both side property lines and between all buildings.
+Circulation and Parking: Ingress and egress to the site will be provided from two driveways on the Dillon Road frontage (south property line).
+As noted above, parking for 190 vehicles is provided; sixteen of those spaces are designed for handicap access.
+Access within the site is provided with drive aisles along both side property lines and between all buildings.
+Truck loading and parking are provided at the southwest corner of each building (Exhibit 5).

 Based on the proposed floor plan and a parking standard of 1 space for every 2500 square feet of cultivation / storage areas and 1 space for 250 feet of office and administrative uses, staff provides the following parking calculation:

-Parking Calculation Proposed Uses (Sq.
-Ft.)
-Zoning Requirements Number of Spaces Required Number of Spaces Provided Total Administration 19,888 Total Manufacturing: 7,920 Total Cultivation: 270,768 1 space / 250 sf 1 space / 750 sf 1 space / 2500 sf 79.55 10.56 108.31 198.42 or 199 spaces 216 (including 16 for disabled access)
+Parking Calculation Proposed Uses Zoning Requirements Number of Spaces Required Number of Spaces Provided Total Administration 19,888 sf 1 space / 250 sf 79.55 Total Manufacturing: 7,920 sf 1 space / 750 sf 10.56 Total Cultivation: 270,768 sf 1 space / 2500 sf 108.31 198.42 or 199 spaces 216 (including 16 for disabled access)